jackyzha0/jackyzha0.github.io/content/posts/bft-json-crdt.md

 Finally, I want to leave a word of warning.
 This is **not a production ready library by any means**.
 Although I do think this is a very solid proof of concept to demonstrate the potential of BFT CRDTs, it was still first and foremost for educational purposes.

-I do not consider myself to be proficient at Rust so there have lots of bad code smells/mistakes sprinkled throughout (please do [PR](https://github.com/jackyzha0/bft-json-crdt) if you have any fixes/suggestions!)
+I do not consider myself to be proficient at Rust so there might be lots of bad code smells/mistakes sprinkled throughout (please do [PR](https://github.com/jackyzha0/bft-json-crdt) if you have any fixes/suggestions)!

 ## Future directions for CRDTs
 The field of CRDTs is still quite young.
 I really think there is a lot of promising work being done in exploring how CRDTs can be used to enable collaboration on the web.